 Single Sign-On (SSO) is a session and user authentication service that permits a user to use one set of login credentials (e.g., name and password) to access multiple applications.
 In the context of SurveyMonkey Apply, SSO implementation allows clients to leverage their existing user authentication framework to permit and provision access to a SurveyMonkey Apply site.
 By the end of this document, you will know how to set up such an integration using the OAuth protocol.

 There are 4 key entities to an SSO integration:

 Users who sign in

-Users who are permitted to sign in via SSO can be one of the following three types of users:
+Applicants are the only users who are permitted to sign in via SSO

 NOTE: To improve the user experience of external users who may be invited to your site (co-applicants, recommenders), your OAuth integration will not be utilized.
 Doing so will help prevent unforeseen challenges such as your users not being invited with an email address matching your IdP's records.

 The Identity Provider is an instance of an SSO issuing server that is responsible for housing and validating a user’s account credentials as well as provisioning access.
 It has a few main purposes:

 - Provides unique identifiers (UID) for users looking to interact with a system or software.

 - Emits other user account information (attributes), as allowed by the the third party, along with any other account metadata necessary for the integration to SM Apply.